Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

-Dark mask -> ring of the evil eye effect (does not stack with ring) Snickering top hat -> hornet ring effect (does not stack with ring) Artorias's Helm -> Leo Ring effect (does not stack with ring)
+Dark mask -> ring of the evil eye effect (does not stack with ring) Snickering top hat -> hornet ring effect (does not stack with ring) Artorias's Helm -> Leo Ring effect (does not stack with ring) Boots of the Explorer -> Fall Control effect

 ===== Add unused content + Check Covenant Rank Menu Option =====

 adds in a bunch of unused content to the game, and when you interact with a covenant NPC, you can select a new option to check your current rank / how many offerings you've made.
 Some of the unused content had no names/text so I had to invent some of them.
 Should be somewhat lore-friendly though.

-Mage smith armor -> sold by vinheim in new londo ruins Elite cleric armor -> sold by rhea after being saved Undead king armor (jar-eel's armor) -> found in lost izalith (chest of soul of a great hero) Barbarian armor -> found in blighttown's poison swamp where you get the server
+Mage smith armor -> sold by vinheim in new londo ruins, gauntlets give the same effect as the East Wood Grain Ring Elite cleric armor -> sold by rhea after being saved Undead king armor (jar-eel's armor) -> found in lost izalith (chest of soul of a great hero) Barbarian armor -> found in blighttown's poison swamp where you get the server